 The first warning sign is if your gums bleed after brushing your teeth.
 If your gums appear to be smooth, shiny and swollen, you probably have gingivitis.
 If your gums are healthy, they should be coral pink and with a stippled texture, similar to an orange peel.

 Usually, gingivitis can be remedied by brushing and flossing every day, which removes the plaque.
-However, the best solution by far is to have your teeth cleaned on a regular basis by the dentist.
+However, the recommended solution by far is to have your teeth cleaned on a regular basis by the dentist.
 This means at least once a year.
 Some like to have their teeth checked and cleaned every six months.

 If you have gingivitis, we recommend seeing the dentist immediately.
 If it has already progressed to forms of periodontal disease, it is even more important to go to the dentist ASAP.